Multi-messenger Bayesian parameter inference of a binary neutron-star merger: Fits to numerical relativity

 $M_{\rm TOV}$ denotes the maximum mass of a non-rotating (TOV) NS for a given EOS and $R_{1.6M_\odot}$ is the radius of a $1.6M_\odot$ star.
 With the help of Fig.~2 in the main text, it becomes clear that the reduction of the disk mass relates to the stability of the merger remnant and consequently, the disk mass drops abruptly when $M \approx M_{\rm th}$ and the remnant undergoes a prompt-collapse.
 This naturally explains the location of the turnover in $m_{\rm disk}$.

 Based on these observations and the fact that the NS radius can be related to the tidal deformability by $R = \mathcal{M} (\tilde{\Lambda}/a)^{1/6}$ (with the chirp mass $\mathcal{M}$)~\citep{De:2018uhw}, we conclude that the disk mass is a function of the tidal deformability, the total mass of the system, and the maximum TOV mass $M_{\rm TOV}$.
-However, we emphasize that the disk mass estimate is only based on the results published in~\citep{Radice:2018pdn}.
-This dataset only employs four different EOSs with only moderate mass ratios and relatively large tidal deformabilities $\tilde{\Lambda} \gtrsim 100 $.
-We have compared our disk mass prediction, with some of the available simulation data of~\cite{Dietrich:2016hky}.
-In contrast to \cite{Kiuchi:2019lls}, we do not find a strong dependence on the mass ratio, which is the reason why we do not include mass ratio effects in our analysis.
-However, a thoughtful follow-up study using (if possible) different numerical relativity codes is required to understand the exact dependence of the ejecta and disk mass on the mass ratio of the binary.
+Contrary to \cite{Kiuchi:2019lls}, we do not find a strong dependence on the mass ratio and neglect mass ratio effects, when we analysis some of the numerical relativity data of~\cite{Dietrich:2016hky}.
+This emphasizes a thoughtful follow-up study using (if possible) different numerical relativity codes to understand the exact dependence of the ejecta and disk mass on the mass ratio of the binary.
 Therefore, information about the densest part of the EOS, encoded in $M_{\rm TOV}$, and the information at smaller densities, encoded in $\tilde{\Lambda}$ or $R_{1.6M\odot}$, are essential for a reliable description of the disk mass.

 To include the dependence of $M_{\rm TOV}$, we also find that fitting $\log_{10} (m_{\rm disk})$ instead of $m_{\rm disk}$ leads to a significant reduction of the fractional error $(m_{\rm disk}-m_{\rm disk}^{\rm fit})/m_{\rm disk}$.
 We choose the following functional form